jeka-dev/jeka/README.md

 * Run it : It will launch a multi-project build.
 You will find result for the full distrib in *org.jerkar.distrib-all/build/output* directory

 # Quick start
 1. Add the org.jerkar.core-fat.jar (found in the distrib) in your IDE build-path.
-This jar includes Jerkar core along plugins classes.
+This jar includes Jerkar core along plugins classes
 2. Create a `build/spec` folder at the base of your project and make it a source folder in your IDE.
-In Jerkar, all related build stuff (build definition, local 3rd party libs, produced artifacts,...) lies under *build* directory.
+In Jerkar, all related build stuff (build definition, local 3rd party libs, produced artifacts,...) lies under *build* directory
-3. Write the build class extending JkJavaBuild in this directory (in whatever package).
+3. Write the build class extending JkJavaBuild in this directory (in whatever package)
-4. If your project respect convention, do not need managed dependencies and don't do 'special' thing, you don't even need 2) and 3) points.
+4. If your project respect convention, do not need managed dependencies and don't do 'special' thing, you don't even need 2) and 3) points
-5. Launch the `org.jerkar.Main` class in your IDE or type `jerkar` in the command line (with the root of your project as working directory).
+5. Launch the `org.jerkar.Main` class in your IDE or type `jerkar` in the command line (with the root of your project as working directory)

 This will launch the `doDefault` method defined in your build class.
 Note that this method is declared in the `JkJavaBuild` and invoke in sequence clean, compile, unitTest and pack methods.